seanytak/seanytak.github.io/essays/reflect-on-design-patterns.md

 Web Development takes a large amount of multitasking inherently.
 Whenever developing a product, it requires the usage of multiple technologies to effectively solve the problem to create a modern, professional product.
 To do this, using an optimal Design Pattern that suits the structure of the problem is a major player on the road to success.
 One Design Pattern that has proven effective in the road of Web Development is the Model-View-Controller pattern.
 The philosophy behind this design, is to separate the product into three clear components:
 1. Model - The database of the system.
 All data flowing through the system is stored in a well-organized component within the codebase
 2. View - The frontend of the system.
 Users interacting with the system are presented with certain pages that are well-presentable and appeal to the users
 3. Controller - The handler of the system.
-Communication between the different components is handled through this part of the
+Communication between the different components is handled through this part of the system
+By implementing the Model-View-Controller Design Pattern, the developer clearly defines a structure which for the application where various components that are intertwined are clearly separated in a manner that smoothens development.
+Focus from a developer is spent on a single piece of the larger application defined solely through the design of the system itself.

+# Logical flow
+Design Patterns create an optimal problem structure for the developer allowing clean traversal in the development process.
+Components are built incrementally in a sequence that is reflected upon within the structure of the codebase itself.
+While certain design patterns require the usage of multiple files to solve one task such as adding a new page to the system, the process which the page is built in is done in a logical, organized fashion: Design the page, add functionality to the page, add backend support to the page, link the page to the rest of the application.
+Design Patterns allow developers to clearly define the tasks they are working on and solve problems quickly and efficiently.
+Design Patterns are more than simply the way we can design our projects, it's the way we design how we develop, a manner which can be instrumental in clean completion of a project.